 root@PITeleinfo:~#

-There is a clear explanation: the device busid 1-1.5 is already bound, which is normal as we tested it.
+The explanation is clear: the device with busid 1-1.5 is already bound, which is normal since we manually started usbip earlier for testing.

 root@PITeleinfo:~# /sbin/reboot